cjus/hydra-aws-docker-article/README2.md

     flywheelsports/hydra-router:1.0.9
 ```

-> When a service is created which uses `--publish` it is automatically added to the `ingress` network.
-This is because publishing a port says you want the container to be remotely accessible.
+> A service is added to the ingress network when you use `--publish`.
+The act of publishing a port indicates you want the container to be remotely accessible.

 ```shell
 $ docker login